whoward/docs/markdown/reference/test-configuration.md

 ## Timeouts

 ### Maximum Test Duration
 As a safety measure to prevent broken tests from running indefinitely, Sauce limits the duration of tests to 30 minutes by default.
 You can adjust this limit on per-job basis.
 The value of this setting is given in seconds.
+The maximum test duration value allowed is 10800 seconds.

 Key: `max-duration`